The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 1. Market volunteer grants to your supporters

 You can’t secure volunteer grants if your supporters don’t know what they are or how to request them.
-That’s why it’s crucial to create a marketing plan that promotes the opportunity across communication channels.
+That’s why it’s crucial to create a marketing plan that promotes these opportunities to your supporters.

-As you develop your plan, consider implementing these strategies:
+As you develop your plan, consider these strategies:

-Once you’ve created some basic volunteer grant marketing materials on your website, you can really expand your reach by leveraging the Google Ad Grant.
+Once you’ve created basic volunteer grant marketing materials for your website, you can expand your reach by leveraging the Google Ad Grant.
 The Google Ad Grants program provides eligible nonprofits with $10,000 a month in credits to spend on Google search ads.

 2. Offer a variety of volunteer opportunities